YulalanisiValiTeam/.github/profile/README.md

 🗣 **About Us**

-At **Node Galaxy**, we are a constellation of tech enthusiasts and developers committed to the cosmos of blockchain technology.
+At **YulalanisiValiTeam**, we are a constellation of tech enthusiasts and developers committed to the cosmos of blockchain technology.
 Our mission is to empower and support the backbone of decentralized networks—validator nodes. 🚀

 **Innovation and Education**📘✨